 PARTICLE BOARD FURNITURE

 Generally cheaper items, particleboard is prone to damage when moved.
 Think “Ikea” style furniture.
-These items are not covered because of the poor quality of the material and the likelihood that damage will occur even when properly handled.
+These items are not covered because of the poor quality of the material and the likelihood that harm will occur even when adequately handled.

 ANY DAMAGE TO FURNITURE WHEN PROPER PADDING/BLANKETS WERE NOT PROVIDED